 |Sunday||9:30am||10:00am-1:00pm, Full Morning Service (Choka), zazen, temple cleaning, and tea|

 During World War II, separated by geographical and political gulfs, two of our esteemed Dharma ancestors, Soen Nakagawa Roshi and Ven.
 Nyogen Senzaki, exchanged Dharma greetings each month.
 These great teachers shared in chanting, zazen, and prostrations across the Pacific Ocean.

 We continue this Mandala Day tradition each month.
 This special chanting ceremony commemorates and pays homage to the predecessors in our lineage and all related teachers, sanghas, known and unknown, who helped to further the Buddha-Dharma.

-Mandala Day is celebrated at New York Zendo’s Saturday morning service closest to the 21st of each month.
+Mandala Day is celebrated at New York Zendo’s Sunday morning service closest to the 21st of each month.
 Please bring tabi or white socks to the zendo.
-After the ceremony there will be one period of zazen, temple cleaning and tea.
+After the ceremony there will be one period of zazen, temple cleaning and brunch.